 Nicole Smith is an accomplished trial lawyer who has successfully tried and litigated high-stakes intellectual property cases for more than 20 years.
 Her trial practice focuses on patent litigation in a broad range of industries, including medical devices, media and entertainment (video compression, video editing, and DVD/Blu-ray technologies), consumer electronics, and software.
 She also has experience litigating trademark, copyright, trade secret, and related intellectual property matters.
 In addition, she has tried multiple criminal cases to favorable verdicts with the Los Angeles City Attorneys' Office.

-Nicole has represented C. R. Bard, Mitsubishi, and the Motion Picture Association of America (MPAA) member movie studios, as well as individual inventors.
+Nicole has represented such clients as C. R. Bard, Mitsubishi, and Motion Picture Association (MPA) member movie studios, as well as individual inventors.
 Prior to joining Jones Day in 2019, Nicole spearheaded the damages portion of a case in a trial against Microsoft (Amado v.
 Microsoft Corporation) on behalf of inventor Armando Amado, who alleged that the software giant had infringed his patents on spreadsheet software he designed.
 Mr. Amado was ultimately awarded $16 million.
 Nicole also was a key member of the trial team representing Anaheim-based Odetics in a patent infringement lawsuit against StorageTek Corporation.
 The trial team won a $70 million verdict, and after prevailing on appeal, settled the case for $100 million.

 Nicole is a member of the Los Angeles Intellectual Property Law Association and the American Bar Association.